Hsquare45/SQL_sales_analysis_p1/README.md

 	TO_CHAR(sale_date, 'YYYY-MM') = '2022-11'
 ```

-3. **Write a SQL query to calculate the total sales (total_sale) for each category.
+3. **Write a SQL query to calculate the total sales (total_sale) for each category**
 ```sql
 SELECT SUM(total_sale) tot_sale, category, COUNT(*) tot_orders
 FROM retail_sale
 GROUP BY 2
 ```

-4. **Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.**:
+4. **Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category**
 ```sql
 SELECT
     ROUND(AVG(age), 2) as avg_age